Central Philippine University: Research and extension

 As the Western Visayas region is the leading producer of Native Chickens in 2011 in the Philippines, the university's created a partnership with the Philippine Department of Agriculture along with its College of Agriculture, Resources and Environmental Sciences for the research and development of Philippine Native Chicken in the country through the establishment of the CPU Center for Research, Technology Development and Commercial Production of Philippine Native Chicken.
 The research facility or center is the largest research station for Philippine Native Chicken in the Philippines, it is located separately from the main campus and occupies the entire 7 hectare CPU Experimental Farm in the town of Leon, Iloilo.
 The center is facilitated by the Western Visayas Agriculture and Resources Research and Development Consortium (WESVARRDEC) and funded by the said government agency (Department of Agriculture) and the Philippine Council for Agriculture, Aquatic, Forestry and Natural Resources Research and Development (PCAARRD).

 The endeavor of the research and development of the Philippine Native Chicken through the CPU-CARES Research Station for Philippine Native Chicken made Dr. Jaime Cabarles, the CPU College of Agriculture, Resources and Environmental Sciences dean and head of the research facility the 2014 Commission on Higher Education (Philippines) Republica Award National Winner in Natural Sciences and Agriculture category, due to his significant contribution as researcher (Research and Development of Philippine Native Chicken) to Natural Sciences and Agricultural research in the Philippine society.

-Other research and auxiliary centers and extension programs of the university includes the CPU Center for Ideation, Realization and Commercialization (CPU CIRAC or CPU TechHub), CPU Research and Developmental Learning Center (Building), CPU Center for Local Governance and Indigenous Peoples Studies; CPU-World Bank Knowledge Development Center (CPU WB-KDC); CPU Appropriate Technology Center (CPU-APPROTECH); CPU Crop Research Laboratory; and the CPU – Social Science Research Institute.
+Other research and auxiliary centers and extension programs of the university includes the CPU Center for Ideation, Realization and Commercialization (CPU CIRAC or CPU TechHub) which is now replaced by the CPUGAD Technology Business Incubator (CPUGAD TBI), a Department of Science and Technology backed technology business incubator center, CPU Research and Developmental Learning Center (Building), CPU Center for Local Governance and Indigenous Peoples Studies; CPU-World Bank Knowledge Development Center (CPU WB-KDC); CPU Appropriate Technology Center (CPU-APPROTECH); CPU Crop Research Laboratory; and the CPU – Social Science Research Institute.

+On February 12, 2025, the university through a partnership with Department of Science and Technology (DOST) established the CPUGAD Technology Business Incubator (DOST-CPUGAD Technology Business Incubator), a business incubator hub supporting business startups and innovators who will expand and make their innovations a reality.
+CPUGAD Technology Business Incubator replaced the CPU-CIRAC or Center for Ideation, Realization, and Commercialization.

+On September 15, 2025, the university through a partnership with the Iloilo Provincial Government, signed a memorandum of understanding which created the CPU Center for Mangroves and Marine Biodiversity Conservation.
+The university will adopt mangrove sites located in Sitio Panuso-on, Brgy.
+Nabitasan, Leganes, Brgy.
+Dangula-an, Anilao, and Brgy.
+Culasi in Ajuy, Iloilo.
+These sites will be utilized for instruction, research, and extension initiatives, with the primary goals of protecting the environment, conserving marine biodiversity, and ensuring food security for coastal communities.